Enrollment & Registration

 - How do I register for BISI 899?
 How do I know if the Registrar has enrolled me in BISI 899?
 The Registrar's Office automatically enrolls doctoral candidates in BISI899.
 However, it is the responsibility of the student to ensure this has been done properly before the semester starts to avoid having to pay late charges.

 - What are the deadlines for registration, drop/add, and withdrawal?
-These are determined by the Office of the Registrar.
+These are determined by the Office of the Registrar and can usually be found here.

 - What happens if I forget to register?
 You will be charged a late fee if you are not registered for credits on the first day of class.
 If you do not register by the drop add date the Graduate School will terminate your enrollment.